 Many Years From Now, Barry Miles

-The Beatles recorded 10 takes of the song on 29 March 1967, with Paul on piano, John beating a cowbell, George playing lead guitar and Ringo on drums.
-Following the final take Ringo overdubbed his lead vocals.
+The Beatles recorded 10 takes of ‘With A Little Help From My Friends’ on 29 March 1967, with Paul McCartney on piano, John Lennon beating a cowbell, George Harrison playing lead guitar, and Ringo Starr on drums.
+Following the final take Starr overdubbed his lead vocals.